Mount Gilead, Ohio

 of the fire.
 Units from Cardington and Johnsville provided support

-of firefighter and a RIT crew.
 On August 21st at 4:52 pm a fire was reported at

 the Richard Millisor residence at 3779 CR 24.
 When firefighters